codepath/android_guides/Installing-Android-SDK-Tools-with-Chef-or-Puppet.md

 If you intend to incorporate Android builds into your continuous integration setup, you may want to use [Chef](https://learn.chef.io/) or Puppet to help automate this process.
-These configuration management tools help automate the process of managing machine configurations in Amazon, Rackspace, Linode, or any cloud-based service.
+These configuration management tools help automate the process of managing machine configurations in Amazon, Rackspace, Linode, or any cloud-based hosting service.

 ## Chef recipes